Alwatr/alwatr/package/fetch/README.md

 Options have two other parameters:

-- `bodyObject`: a json object that convert to string and put on the body.
+- `bodyObject`: a JSON object that converts to string and put on the body.
-- `queryParameters`: a json object that convert to url query parames
+- `queryParameters`: a JSON object that converts to URL query params

 ## Example usage